This blog may contain affiliate links. Read our disclosure policy for more info.

 Another option is to stay somewhere along the Icefields Parkway.
 This gives you a chance to explore this area with a closer home base.

 - The Crossing Resort – Near the base of Mount Wilson, there are some stunning views here, and it’s close to attractions in the area.
-There is an on-site restaurant and bar and a fitness center and a sauna.
+There is an on-site restaurant and bar, a fitness center, and a sauna.
 Rooms range from $150-250 a night, depending on when you go.

-12. Do you need a pass to visit Athabasca Glacier and the Columbia Icefield?
+12. Do you need a Parks Canada Pass to visit the glacier?

 The Icefields Parkway, where the icefield and glacier are located, is maintained by Parks Canada, and you’ll need a Parks Canada Pass to drive along it, even if you don’t plan on stopping anywhere.